 It is most important for optimum results to use additional supports that can be adjusted, have adequate support (between components and the footing), as well as be suited for the rugged environment of a crawl space.
 We only use the best products and installation methods.

-Power Post Stabilizers are installed to reinforce failing or weakened floor structure.
+Titan Adjustable Crawl Jacks are installed to reinforce failing or weakened floor structure.
 They are installed with powerful, robust footings capable of supporting 6,000 – 12,000 pounds each.

 They are installed by first digging and pouring custom footings.
 Once the footing has cured we can custom fit the pipe and assembly that allows us to add pressure and lift the structure.
 All metal components are galvanized which prevents rust in the future.

+With the right prevention methods, you won’t need structural repair!
 A large majority of structural problems are caused by moisture.
 That being said, most moisture in a crawl space only comes from 3 sources:

 1. Moisture from the humidity in the air